amnn/typed-geomlab-report/report.md

 A sub-routine of Robinson's unification algorithm is the \textit{occurs check}: Before substituting a type for a variable, we check that the variable does not occur anywhere in the type that is replacing it.
 This step prevents us from creating cyclic types, but by throwing caution to the wind and not doing it, we can improve performance, as it is such a common operation.

-For the most part, type inference is run on correct programs\footnote{Even in undergraduate functional programming courses.}, and furthermore, most type errors are not due to cyclic types, so we expect the number of occurs check failures we will miss to be low.
+For the most part, type inference is run on correct programs\footnote{Even in undergraduate functional programming courses.} and furthermore, most type errors are not due to cyclic types, so we expect the number of occurs check failures we will miss to be low.
 Nevertheless, we should make up for not performing the occurs check by detecting cyclic types in other parts of the program.
-We detect these lazily in functions that recurse over the structure of types by leaving breadcrumbs at every node we enter, and removing them before we leave.
+We detect these lazily in functions that recurse over the structure of types by leaving breadcrumbs at every node we enter and removing them before we leave.
 If we find a crumb at a node we have just entered, we know we have doubled back on ourselves (finding a cycle), so we throw an error.

 \subsubsection{Generalisation}\label{sec:gen}

 When type checking a \texttt{let} expression or top-level definition, $e$, after inferring a type for the expression being defined, we take its \textit{closure} by universally quantifying any remaining free type variables (see the algorithm above).
 This process is referred to as \textit{generalisation} and the variables quantified by it are said to be \textit{owned} by $e$.

 A \text{na\"ive} algorithm traverses the entire type being closed over, searching for unbound variables.
 We can prune the traversal by annotating each type with the \textit{level} of a \texttt{let} expression or definition, where a \texttt{let} expression's level increases with nesting (cf. de Bruijn indices).
-Variables are annotated with the level of the expression that owns them, and compound types are annotated with the max level of any variable they mention.
+Variables are annotated with the level of the expression that owns them and compound types are annotated with the max level of any variable they mention.
 Then when closing over a type for a definition at level $l$, we only traverse compound types with level $l^\prime$ if $l^\prime\geq l$.

 \subsubsection{Instantiation}

 We can extend this pruning approach to also deal with \textit{instantiation}: The process of replacing quantified (type) variables with fresh (type) variables, done when type checking a bound (term) variable; In some senses an inverse of \textit{generalisation}.

 By annotating types with a flag that is true when the type contains a quantified variable, when traversing for instantiation, we need only look at types where this flag is set.
 In our implementation, instead of a flag we use a special level, call it $\top$, such that for all levels $l\in\mathbb{N}$, $l<\top$.
-As we generalise a type, every variable we touch has its level set to $\top$, and the rules for propagating levels to compound types takes care of the rest.
+As we generalise a type, every variable we touch has its level set to $\top$ and the rules for propagating levels to compound types takes care of the rest.

 \subsubsection{Level Adjustments}